mhnguyen1807/Tayko-Direct-Mail-Analysis/README.md

 ## 🔍 4.
 Key Insights
 - Both models perform similarly in overall accuracy (~75%).
 - For Tayko’s business goal, **precision is the most important metric**.
-- The **Neural Network** model has slightly higher precision, meaning it better identifies customers who will actually purchase.
+- The Neural Network model achieved higher precision (75.37% vs. 74.05%), making it the stronger choice for minimizing wasted catalog spend.
 - This leads to more efficient catalog targeting and higher ROI.

 ---